fredericorecsky/fredericorecsky.github.io/resume.md

 ##### SEO Team

 * Internal SEO tools and infrastructure designed on the scale required by booking.com
-* Internal crawler development, improved the internal crawler used to get information about the booking.com site.
-* Managed to run it and aggregate the SEO metrics for the entire set of links of the website instead just a sample of it.
+* Internal crawler development: improved the internal crawler used to get SEO information about the booking.com site.
+Enabled it to have SEO metrics for the entire set of links of the website instead just a sample of it.

 ### IDEMIA